Updated: September 25, 2022

 4. Sea salt and kosher salt aren’t necessarily better than table salt.
 Kosher salt, table salt and most sea salts contain around 40% sodium by weight, says the AHA.8 But it’s possible for sea salt to contain less sodium than table salt — take a look at the nutrition label first.

 5. Experiment with salt-free seasonings.
 You can purchase no-salt seasonings or make your own just as easily.
-Mix a variety of your favorite spices, like garlic powder, onion powder, dried thyme, pepper and dried mustard for a flavorful rub.
+Mix a variety of your favorite spices, like garlic powder, onion powder, dried thyme, pepper and dried mustard for a flavorful rub that may work as salt substitutes..
 Or, try squeezing fresh lemon juice over veggies or protein.

 Did you know?